Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 For a real-life example, let’s take a look at a margarita.

-A 12-ounce (355 ml) margarita can pack several hundred calories!
+A 12-ounce (355 ml) margarita can pack several hundred calories, hardly making it a healthy alcohol drink.

 Three or four of these frosty Mexican goodies in one sitting and you have just ingested a whole day worth of calories, provided you’re total daily calories intake hovers around 1800-2000 calories.
 It’s staggering when you look at in this way.